Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 We hope that we’ve given you a better understanding of how to budget for an intra-gastric balloon procedure.
 Please don’t hesitate to contact us if you have any other questions.

-If you are ready to get started, simply self-schedule a consultation with our gastric surgeon at our Nashville practice.
+If you are ready to see if you qualify as a candidate and to receive a quote, simply self-schedule a consultation with our gastric surgeon at our Nashville practice.

 - Bariatric Surgery Source, Gastric Balloon: 14 Ways It Will Affect You